When I Use Start-Run, Why Does a Window Just Flash and Disappear?

 The fundamental problem here, if you want to call it that, is that there are two types of programs.

 You’re most familiar with programs that sport a Graphical User Interface, or GUI.
-Your mail program, web browser, text editors, word processors, and more all display various graphical user interface components, including fancy icons, colorful images and controls, and just about anything that can be drawn on the screen.
+Your mail program, web browser, word processors, and more all display various graphical user interface components, including fancy icons, colorful images and controls, and just about anything that can be drawn on the screen.

 Before there was a GUI, there was what we now call “character mode.”
 A “character” is a letter, number, or special item, including punctuation marks.
-The key is that in character mode, the only thing that can be displayed on the screen are characters.
+The key is that in character mode, the only things that can be displayed on the screen are characters.
 Character mode explicitly does not support pictures or graphics of any kind.

 The command line

-Instead, you typed in certain commands, or the name of the program you wanted to run, pressed Return, and MS-DOS would locate the program and run it.
+Instead, you typed in commands, or the name of the program you wanted to run, pressed Return, and MS-DOS would locate the program and run it.
 To start the old character-mode version of Microsoft Word, you’d type “Word”, followed by the Enter key, and MS-DOS would run Word.

 When the character-mode program you’ve run exits, Windows automatically closes the Command Prompt it started.